-For most of us, our morning starts with a nice cup of coffee whether it is at a local stall nearby, a Starbucks franchise or just homemade Nescafe, but the story behind any coffee product is a fascinating one indeed.
+For most of us, our morning starts with a nice cup of coffee whether it is at a local stall nearby, a Cafe Coffee Day franchise or just homemade Nescafe, but the story behind any coffee product is a fascinating one indeed.
 From the harvesting of coffee beans to distribution of coffee packets, the entire process is like a complete journey of something that is a really important part of our daily lives.
 In order to understand this journey, we need to first understand what a Supply Chain actually is.

 Supply Chain is an integrated network between the supplier, distributors, and intermediaries all the way to the final consumer.
 The length of a supply chain depends upon a number of factors, one of them being the product itself.